 For best results, the tracks should be similar.
 The computer will look for similarities in sounds and match them up according to time.
 They must have been recorded at the same event and have similar start and stop times.
-Note: for automatic synchronization to work best these may only differ by about 10% on either end.

 V-Note can even correct for drift, which can occur when devices (i.e., camera and external audio recorder) record at slightly different rates.
 This normally results in audio that is synchronized early on in the video but becomes out of sync as the video plays.